Logic and Computation through the Lens of Semirings: Introduction

 \section{Introduction}

-In the last decade, the use of semirings to study provenance has attracted more attention~\cite{gradel17semiringprovenancefirstordermodel,DannertGNT21,DBLP:conf/lics/GradelHNW22,abs-1712-01980,GreenKT07}.
-In this article, we study computational aspects of first-order logic in the semiring semantics originating from the study of provenance in databases~\cite{GreenKT07}.
+In the last decade, the use of semirings to study provenance for database query languages has attracted increasing amounts of attention~\cite{gradel17semiringprovenancefirstordermodel,DannertGNT21,DBLP:conf/lics/GradelHNW22,abs-1712-01980,GreenKT07}.
+In this article, we study the expressivity and computational aspects of first-order logic in the semiring semantics originating from these studies of provenance in databases.